njnadeau/NGScourse/day1am.md

 PATH=$PATH:$HOME/bin

 ```
 Copy the text you want to insert from above and paste it at the end.
 You will need to use the arrow buttons to move the cursor within the file (the mouse doesn't work here) and the right mouse button can be used to paste to the command line (^V doesn't work in Linux).
-You will see there is usefully information at the bottom of the prompt that tells you how to save the file (ctrl o, save it with the same name) and exit (ctrl x).
+Usefully, you will see there is information at the bottom of the screen that tells you how to save the file (ctrl o, save it with the same name) and exit (ctrl x).

 Another way of viewing the content of a text file is with ```less```.
 Unlike ```nano``` less is just a viewer, not an editor.
 It is particularly useful for viewing very large files, because it only shows them a few lines at a time.
 To check that your edit has worked and your ```.bash_profile``` file looks OK type in
 ```bash
 less .bash_profile
 ```
-Check that the genomics path is there in the file (you may need to use the arrow key to move to the end of the file).
+Check that the genomics path is there in the file (you may need to use the arrow keys to move to the end of the file).
 It should look something like this
 ```
 # .bash_profile